StoneCypher/UnderstandingReactiveProgramming/md/What is Reactive Programming.md

 In traditional imperative programming, `Sum` stays `3` after `A` is reassigned.

-In reactive programming, it's updated to the new sum, `12`, instead.
+In reactive programming, the values of variables are kept up to date; `Sum` is updated to the new sum, `12`, instead.

+Many of the features of programming languages aim to remove burden from programmers, such as manual memory management, loop control, or socket handling.

+Reactive programming aims to allow programmers to remove updating related values from their workload.

-## Relationships vs values
+## Relationships vs values; time

 Reactive programming is a fair shift in mindset.
 One useful early way to look at it as "binding relationships, instead of values."